 RATIONALE FOR PALLIATIVE CARE — The aging of the population, success of high technology medicine at prolonging the lives of those who remain seriously ill, and the increasingly fragmented medical system make it difficult for clinicians to provide the full range of services required by patients with serious illness and their families .
 A multicenter study of over 9000 seriously ill patients found that pain, dyspnea, anxiety, and depression were common and distressing symptoms among seriously ill patients hospitalized in US tertiary care centers [22,23].

-Palliative care strives to assist patients in achieving the following goals [24,25]:
+Palliative care strives to assist patients with a serious life-threatening illness in achieving the following goals [24,25]:

 ●Adequate control of pain and other symptoms